Will UPSC repeats questions? Are there favourite areas for UPSC from which the Commission repeatedly asks questions year after year?

 How to prepare this area quickly: Buy the book “Important Acts that Transformed India” published by McGraw Hill.
 This book is prepared to considerably save your time and effort in mastering the topic.
 This book covers 100 must-know acts along with necessary bills, rules, and notifications aspirants should know from the UPSC exam perspective.

-Indices and Reports is a favourite question topic of the Union Public Service Commission.
+You should also learn about Indices and Reports published by various organisations.
 1-2 questions are framed from this area almost every year.

 Consider the UPSC CSE Prelims question: Which of the following gives the ‘Global Gender Gap Index’ ranking to the countries of the world?